LNRS-Alpharetta/Raspberry-Pi/README.md

 ## Tasks
 - direct and film video [GR]
 - write screenplay for video [GR][JC]
 - metric visualization [AS]
-  - lambda function
-    - triggered on DynamoDB insert
   - dump the table to static JavaScript
   - bar charts on data frequency
   - other visualizations of the data collected
   - copy JavaScript to S3
 - website [AS][SM]
   - configure S3 bucket for static hosting
   - open web gateway to S3 bucket